rsleedbx/lakeflow_connect/README.md

 After two hours, all objects created are automatically deleted.
 A tiny database instance is created meant for a functional demo.

+**Don't reboot the laptop while the demo is running.
+Rebooting the laptop will kill the background cleanup jobs.**

 # Install CLI tools
 This is a one time task in the beginning.
 Copy and paste the commands in a terminal window to [install CLI (one time or upgrade)](README.installcli.md)